adomant1k1/markdown-cv/index.md

 <ul id="list-w-bullet-points">
   <li>
-    Contributed to the development of Selectel Control Panel, "Cloud platform" section.
+    Contributed to the development of Selectel Control Panel "Cloud platform" section.
   </li>
   <li>
-     Was engaged in clearing the backlog of technical debt and bugs, adding new functionality to the cloud platform.
+     Redyced the backlog of technical debt and bugs and added new functionality to the cloud platform.
   </li>
 </ul>